alexespinoza28/git-cpp/README.md

 # gitcpp

-A C++ implementation of Git's core functionality, originally ported from a Java "gitcpp" project.
+A C++ implementation of Git's core functionality, originally ported from a Java "gitlet" project.

 ## Building